The Lighthouse (2019) – Film Review

 Scott Pilgrim vs. The World (2010) – Film Review

-Plot Summary: ‘Scott Pilgrim’ is an unemployed twenty-three-year-old gamer in a going nowhere garage rock band, while dating an underage seventeen-year-old high-school girl: ‘Knives Chau.’
-He comes across the girl of his dreams… that is, until he discovers that he must defeat her seven evil exes in order to win her heart…
+Plot Summary: ‘Scott Pilgrim,’ an unemployed twenty-three-year-old gamer in a going nowhere garage rock band, while dating an underage seventeen-year-old high school girl; ‘Knives Chau,’ he comes across the girl of his dreams.
+That is, until he discovers that he must defeat her seven evil exes in order to win her heart…

-Speaking of: ‘Scott Pilgrim,’ he is portrayed expertly here by Michael Cera.
-Always coming-off as awkward, funny and charismatic from beginning to end.
-The rest of the cast are also fantastic however, with Mary Elizabeth Winstead, Kieran Kyle Culkin, Ellen Wong and Jason Schwartzman all being great within their roles.
+Speaking of ‘Scott Pilgrim,’ he is portrayed expertly here by Michael Cera, coming across as awkward, funny and charismatic from beginning to end.
+The rest of the cast are also fantastic, however, with Mary Elizabeth Winstead, Kieran Kyle Culkin, Ellen Wong and Jason Schwartzman all being great within their roles.
 Truly giving life to their characters, and bringing Edgar Wright’s dialogue to another level.
 I also personally enjoyed Chris Evans as ‘Lucas Lee’ (the second evil ex), as he always manages to get an enormous laugh out of me every watch, but this isn’t to say all of the evil exes aren’t given their own distinct personalities and fighting styles.

 The cinematography by Bill Pope is very well done throughout the film’s runtime and greatly adds to the already impressive editing style.
 Once again similar to the CG effects, the cinematography and editing are also used for comedy many times throughout the film.
-Many techniques like these really help the film feel fresh and really fit with the tone.
-The film also has the usual bright colour palette to be expected from this director, this also backs-up the tone very well and feels reminiscent of the comic book series in a few shots.
+Many techniques like these really help the film feel fresh and really fit with the tone, ‘Scott Pilgrim vs. The World’ also has the usual bright colour palette to be expected from this director, this also backs up the tone very well and feels reminiscent of the comic book series in a few shots.

-Although the original score by Nigel Godrich is heavily overshadowed by a great choice of songs, very similar to Edgar Wright’s other film: ‘Baby Driver.’
-Every piece of music whether created by the band within the story or not, always seems to fit the scene very well and backs-up ‘Scott’s passion for music.
+Although the original score by Nigel Godrich is heavily overshadowed by a great choice of songs, very similar to Edgar Wright’s other film; ‘Baby Driver,’ every piece of music whether created by the band within the story or not, always seems to fit the scene very well and fits with ‘Scott’s passion for music.

-The action scenes are also extremely well-done throughout the film, utilising stunts very well mixed-in with some nice effects.
-All alongside the interesting locations used throughout the film.
-The film also does a great job of combining music with the visuals throughout, both within and out of the various action scenes during the runtime.
+The action scenes are also extremely well-executed throughout the film, utilising stunts very well mixed in with some nice effects.
+All alongside the interesting locations used throughout the story, as the film also does a great job of combining music with visuals, both in and out of the various action sequences during the runtime.

-‘Scott Pilgrim vs. The World’ is the pinnacle of a stylised film, in my opinion, making great use of all elements of filmmaking to create a truly incredible experience.
-Along with the enjoyable story and likeable developed characters, there really isn’t much to dislike about ‘Scott Pilgrim.’
+In summary, ‘Scott Pilgrim vs. The World’ is the pinnacle of a stylised film, in my opinion, making great use of all elements of filmmaking to create a truly incredible experience, along with the enjoyable story and likeable developed characters, there really isn’t much to dislike about ‘Scott Pilgrim.’
 Personally, I adore this film to pieces and would always recommend giving it a watch.
 Final Rating: 9/10.

 scott_pilgrim_vs_the_world_teaser_poster_01